jenciso/stackrox-provision/README.md

   --set central.exposure.nodePort.port=32444
 ```

-* Optionally.
-If you want to save this deployment configuration.
+* [Optional] If you want to save this deployment configuration.
 Save the `generated-values.yaml` file created by this below command.

 ```shell
 kubectl -n stackrox get secret stackrox-generated-vmxhju \